Stock events for Archer-Daniels-Midland Co. (ADM)

 ADM’s Geographic footprint

-ADM is a multinational corporation with a significant global presence, connecting crops and markets in over 200 countries across six continents.
-Its operations span North America, South America, Europe, the Middle East, Africa, and Asia Pacific.
-The company's North American Headquarters and largest employee base are located in Decatur, Illinois.
+ADM has a significant global presence, operating in 200 countries across six continents, including North America, South America, Europe, the Middle East, Africa, and Asia Pacific.
+The company maintains numerous innovation centers, processing plants, and procurement centers across these regions, with its North American headquarters located in Decatur, Illinois.

 ADM Corporate Image Assessment